 Secure your devices and communications

 One of the primary ways for hackers to gain access to your data is through your devices and communications.
-As part of your firm’s assessment process, review any vulnerabilities across your communication channels and look to mitigate them (for example, encrypt your firm’s emails).
+As part of your firm’s assessment process, review any vulnerabilities across your communication channels and look to mitigate them.
 Consider client communication apps like Signal, which offer end-to-end encryption or Clio’s secure client portal which keeps client communications encrypted and secure.

 With more and more legal work done remotely, there’s increasingly a need for mobile data security.
 Make use of secure mobile apps for lawyers and secure your phone, laptop, and other mobile devices through the use of hard disk encryption, anti-virus software, your built-in firewall, backup utilities, and enforcing strong passwords.
 Also consider the use of Virtual Private Networks (VPNs) to encrypt your internet traffic.